 Conflict resolution is more sustainable when women's contributions and perspectives are prioritized.

 Women's participation and leadership is critical to assist conflict-affected countries re-establish rule of law and security institutions and sustain peace.

-OROLSI contributes to the implementation of the Women.
-Peace and Security agenda in all areas of its work.
+OROLSI implements the Women, Peace and Security agenda in all areas of its work.